nemenova/mesto/README.md

 technologies used: grid, flexbox, adaptive design.

-new: interactive design, ability to add new cards and edit them.
+new: interactive design, ability to add new cards and delete them.
 Ability to like content.
 Also you can view photos in bigger size (like a gallery but isn't).
+You can set your profile: name, occupaton and even photo!

 Lang: html5, css, js